Concha Zardoya

 María Concepción Zardoya González, also known as Concha Zardoya, (14 November 1914 – 21 April 2004) was a Chilean poet and literary critic.
 During her career, she published nearly 40 poetry collections and won multiple literary awards.

 Born in Chile, she moved to Spain at the age of 17 and lived through the Spanish Civil War.
-She graduated from the University of Madrid and later lived in the United States for nearly 30 years, teaching Spanish literature at multiple universities, including the University of Illinois and Yale University.
 She wrote numerous essays, children's literature, screenplays, and a biography of the poet Miguel Hernández.
 Some of her stories were published under the pseudonym Concha de Salamanca.

 Early life in Chile

 María Concepción Zardoya González was born on 14 November 1914, in Valparaíso, Chile to Concepción González Ortiz and Alfonso Zardoya Francés, who were from the Spanish communities of Cantabria and Navarre.
 She had both osteoporosis and asthma.
 She graduated from Liceo nº 2 in Valparaíso in 1930.

 Emigration to Madrid

 In 1932, when Zardoya was 17 years old, her family emigrated to Spain.
 They first lived in Zaragoza, then in Barcelona, before eventually settling in Madrid.
 She studied at the Faculty of Philosophy and Letters of the University of Madrid from 1934 to 1936 where she was a student of José Ortega y Gasset and Américo Castro.
 In Madrid she became acquainted with the Chilean poets Pablo Neruda and Gabriela Mistral.
 Her education was interrupted by the outbreak of the Spanish Civil War.

 Zardoya moved to Valencia during the siege of Madrid where she studied library science.
 She developed an interest in Communism and leftist politics and worked at Cultura Popular, an organisation that hosted cultural events and established libraries for soldiers and workers in the war effort.
 She read her poetry on the radio.